Cyclonecode/mysql-notification/README.md

 ```
 brew install mysql mysql-client
-brew services start mysql
 ```

-You can find the location of the mysql headers by executing:
+To find the location of the mysql headers you can execute:

-    find / -name mysql.h 2>/dev/null

-### OSX

-    brew info mysql-client
+    mysql_config --include

 # Installation